markusmeresma/SEM-coursework/use-cases/cities/use-case-22.md

-# USE CASE: 20 Produce a Report on the top N populated capital cities in a continent where N is provided by the user.
+# USE CASE: 22 Produce a Report on the top N populated capital cities in a region where N is provided by the user.

 ## CHARACTERISTIC INFORMATION